Melissa Fallon-Korb, Ph.D.

 Andrew is a Licensed Psychologist in the State of New York and received his Psy.D. in Counseling Psychology from Springfield College in Massachusetts.
 Prior to joining the staff in 2016, Andrew’s experiences have included college counseling, community mental health, and working as an athletic counselor with teams and athletes where he focused on development and performance in sport.
 In addition to his interest in mental health and wellness, Andrew’s professional interests include the psychology of play, sport psychology, counseling theory, and philosophy of psychology.
 In his free time Andrew enjoys spending time with friends and family, fishing, and watching soccer (especially Liverpool FC).

-Meredith is a doctoral intern at the Counseling Center and is in the final year of her program at Pacific University in Portland, Oregon, where she earned her Master’s degree in Clinical Psychology.
-Prior to joining the counseling staff at SUNY, Meredith has worked with individuals across the lifespan in community mental health as well as with college students at various college counseling centers, and in alcohol and other drug education and health promotion at Springfield College.
-Her professional interests include anxiety, depression, stress management, interpersonal distress, self-compassion, and transitional difficulties.
-In her free time, Meredith enjoys being in nature, playing video games, watching TV and movies, and crafting.
+Ashley is a doctoral intern at the Counseling Center and is in her final year of her Counseling Psychology program at Chatham University in Pittsburgh, PA.
+She also earned her Master’s Degree in Counseling Psychology from Chatham University.
+Prior to joining the counseling staff, Ashley has had experience working with adults of all ages at a psychiatric hospital, as well as with college students at various college counseling centers, and in alcohol and other drug education and health promotion at Springfield College.
+Her professional interests include working with student-athletes, obsessive compulsive disorder, anxiety, and stress management.
+In her free time, Ashley enjoys spending time with friends and family, running, eating ice cream, and watching sports.

 Jan is the receptionist and the initial contact person at the Counseling Center.
 Jan answers the phone and helps set up appointments, and greets students when they come for appointments.
 Jan lives in Schenevus and has a daughter who is a graduate of SUNY Oneonta.
 Jan's hobbies include reading, hiking with her dogs, and spending time outdoors.